What is the specification of the roles of users during the event?

 With one of the features, the presenter can now join the event room in advance and set up its layout in advance.
 It is enough to choose the element which should be ready for them when they enter the event room once again and save the changes.
 The functions, options, and rights are the same for the presenter as for the host only within the event room.
 The presenters can start, conduct, and end the event by themselves.

-As the host, you can control some of the presenters’ rights in the event room.
+As a host, you can control some of the presenters’ rights in the event room.
 In the Manage presenters tab in the account panel, you can prevent your presenters from starting and ending events hosted on your account.

 Remember that you can easily manage the rotation of the seats available for your presenters.
 Give and take away the presenter’s rights from the selected users and allow everyone to speak.